-- 2.4.9.
-When difficulties occur in interpreting the correct application of the "HZ" mark, the Chief Judge must call for a discussion on the spot by the International Judges.
+- 2.3.9.
+During a repetition flight (paragraphs 1.4.2.5.c) or 1.4.7.8) the figures before the break must all be flown correctly.
+If a competitor omits or flies such a figure incorrectly, so as to gain an unfair advantage, the grade awarded for that figure during the first flight will be reduced to a Hard Zero. - 2.3.10.
+When difficulties occur in interpreting the correct application of the "HZ" mark, the Chief Judge may call for a discussion on the spot by the International Judges.
 The official video may be used in these discussions to help determine matters of fact, but not of perception.
 Such discussions shall not interfere with the subsequent flights.
-Form A shall be retained until the final decision is made at the next possible break. - 2.4.10.
-When a mix of hard and soft zeroes, non-zero marks and/or "A" grades exists, the following resolution must take place: - 2.4.10.1.
-"A" grades must first be set aside. - 2.4.10.2.
-If there is an absolute majority of "HZ" grades among the remaining judgements, then all other grades must be reduced to "HZ". - 2.4.10.3.
-If there is no absolute majority for "HZ" then the average will be computed for the valid scoring grades (including soft zeroes) and applied to "HZ" and "A" grades. - 2.4.10.4.
-If there are no "HZ" grades but a mixture of non-zero and soft zero marks, then the soft zeroes shall be included in the averaging process to determine the correct mark to replace the "A" grade.
+Form A shall be retained until the final decision is made at the next possible break. - 2.3.11.
+When a mix of hard and soft zeroes, non-zero marks and/or "A" grades exists, the following resolution must take place: - 2.3.11.1.
+"A" grades must first be set aside.
+If there is an absolute majority for "HZ", then all other grades must be reduced to "HZ". - 2.3.11.2.
+If there is a minority for "HZ" then these grades will be raised to the average given to the figure by the scoring judges. - 2.3.11.3.In the event of an even split between scores and "HZ" grades, a conference as envisaged in 2.3.10 will be held, and if there is still no resolution the Chief Judge will cast a deciding vote. - 2.3.11.4.
+"A" grades will then be taken into account, either coming to zero or to the average of the resulting scores.